 You can also choose not to provide us with some of the information we request, however as a result we may not be able to complete your arrangements.

 Subscribers can opt out of receiving further information from us at any time.
 You will also be given a fast and easy option of opting out on all communications.
-Email us at email@example.com to unsubscribe.
+Email us at email@example.com or click on the bottom of your email to unsubscribe.

 Please note that in order for us to provide you with optimum service, we use ‘Cookies’ on our website.